Online | Thursday 25th March 2021

 ABOUT THIS COURSE

-This new course is intended for teachers of A-level physics who want to improve the achievement of their students on the AQA A-level Physics course.
-The focus is on the practical skills paper and Options (Paper 3) but there will also be general guidance of raising achievement at the A/A* level.
+This new course is intended for teachers of AQA A-level physics who want to improve the achievement of their students on the A-level Physics course.
+The focus is on the Practical Skills paper and Options (Paper 3) with emphasis on supporting students to gain top grades A/A* on this paper.

 BENEFITS OF ATTENDING

-- Develop teaching strategies that lead to deep learning and ensure successful outcomes for your students in some of the challenging topics of Year 2
+- Develop teaching strategies that lead to deep learning and ensure successful outcomes for your students in some of the challenging topics of Paper 3

 - Explore how different approaches to problem solving lead to effective ways of tackling unfamiliar questions in Paper 3